yuness996/Flow-of-air-in-a-room-due-to-thermal-transfer-Simulation/README.md

-# Thermal-transfer-in-a-room-Modeling
+# Flow-of-air-in-a-room-due-to-thermal-transfer-Simulation
-Simulate the evolution of air in a room with hot radiator and cold window using Navier Stokes equation.
+Model a room with a radiator generating heat and a cold window, then using Navier Stokes simulate the evolution of the flow and the mean temperature of the room.
-Castem21 software done by cea is used to do this simulation.